 Just your couch, a computer, and a credit card.

 Amazon made buying an electronics item as easy as opening up an app, searching for an item, and tapping “Buy.”

 Amazon leapfrogged shopping into the digital era, and in so doing, dramatically improved the shopping experience.

-Across all verticals, retail shopping processes are being modernized, digitized and optimized for consumer convenience.
+Across all verticals, retail shopping processes are being modernized, digitized, and optimized for consumer convenience.

-Except in the home shopping world… where less than 0.1% of homes sold last quarter were sold online.
+That is, across all verticals except the home shopping world… where less than 0.1% of homes sold last quarter were sold online.

-The real estate market is stuck in the stone age.
+And so, I repeat… the real estate market is stuck in the stone age.

 But it won’t be forever.